dbaber/TicTacToe/README.md

 # TicTacToe

-A REST API using Dancer2 Perl web application framework and SQLite that provids a backend API to support playing Tic Tac Toe.
+A REST API using the Dancer2 Perl web application framework and an SQLite databse that provids a backend API to support playing Tic Tac Toe.
 The game object model or engine was borrowed from [Games::TicTacToe](https://metacpan.org/pod/Games::TicTacToe) on [CPAN](https://metacpan.org) and modified quite a bit to allow for the unique interaction and play style that is needed for a REST API and accounted for in the design.

 __Technical Note__: Please see the [API design doc](design/API.md) for full API documentation and the current status of this project as well as any technical discussion about existing caveats and issues.